Low Carb Cheesy Chicken Enchilada Skillet

 - And you’ll be wanting to start your day with Easy Keto Breakfasts.

 To share Carolyn’s words about this recipe, “Who needs tortillas with their chicken enchiladas?
 The fillings and the sauce are the best part anyway, and this skillet dinner is so much easier to make.”
-You can have this easy low carb dinner recipe on the table in about 30 minutes, and the kids will go crazy for it while you stick to your low carb lifestyle.
+You can have this easy low carb dinner recipe on the table in about 30 minutes, and the kids will go crazy for it while you stick to your low carb or keto lifestyle.

 Chicken Enchilada Skillet